itakserman-cloudinary/monitoring-apache-iceberg-table-metadata-layer/README.md

 ### Solution Tenets
 * Solution is designed to provide time-series metrics for Apache Iceberg to monitor Apache Iceberg tables over-time to recognize trends and anomalies.
 * Solution is designed to be lightweight and collect metrics exclusively from Apache Iceberg metadata layer without scanning the data layer hense without the need for heavy compute capacity.
-* In the future we strive to reduce the dependency on AWS Glue in favor of using AWS Lambda compute when required features are available in [PyIceberg](https://py.iceberg.apache.org) library.

 ### Technical implementation